Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 `Conversion to Dalvik format filed: Unable to execute dex: method ID not in [0, 0xffff]: 65536`

-- [ ] You have included incorect format information in your build.gradle file.
+- [ ] You have included incorrect format information in your build.gradle file.
 - [ ] You have added more than 20 dependencies to your build.gradle.
 - [x] You have exceeded the total number of methods that can be referenced within a single DEX file.
 - [ ] You have a NullPointerException in your code.